 By default spaceranger expects the hourglass shaped corner fiducial to be in the top left corner.

-In this tutorial, we will choose the first option of using the
+In this tutorial, we will choose the second option of using the

 We can now build the spaceranger count command for the example FFPE dataset.
 We will running the pipeline in our working directory

 spaceranger_tutorial assuming the same directory structure as shown previously.
 The input folder paths below reflect this choice.

 In case you have a different setup, amend the paths accordingly prior to running the pipeline to avoid any errors.
 The easiest method to customize would be to copy the code below in any text editor of your choice (e.g. notepad++), edit and paste it back to the terminal.